 In our brand new Memoir course at The Novelry, over the course of fifteen bold lectures, with text and practical direction for would-be memoirists, author Tim Lott leads us in the quest for selfhood.

 Addressing us directly in the video lectures and text, Tim Lott explores how memoirs work, guiding the writer step-by-step through the all-important matter of composition, what to consider, what to leave out, what to include.
 It's a process of refinement, right down to the ties that bind - most strongly, dearly, dangerously - going behind and beyond to find what remains.

 Whether you're hoping to have your memoir published, whether its an account of an unusual experience or set of events and the relationships formed in the heat of a crucible of the setting such as Adam Kay's 'This Is Going To Hurt' or 'Orange is the New Black; My Year in a Woman's Prison' by Piper Kerman, whether you're usually a fiction or non-fiction writer, besides preparing to produce a beautiful memoir to a high standard, you'll find the course deeply therapeutic and emerge with that prize most beloved to allow writers across all genres - something called 'truth'.
 Discover how to mine for it, and how to handle it when you find.

-If you're ready to go deep towards the within and meet something universal and fragile there, that which T.S Eliot called 'the infinitely gentle, infinitely suffering thing', life in its raw state, then sign up for The Memoir Course with Tim Lott at The Novelry and start the journey today.
+If you're ready to go deep towards the within and meet something universal and fragile there, that which T.S Eliot called 'the infinitely gentle, infinitely suffering thing', life in its raw state, then sign up for The Memoir Course and start the journey today.

 It's the gift you give yourself.
 At just £149 as the introductory price.